 Cervical effacement and dilation

 During the first stage of labor, the cervix opens (dilates) and thins out (effaces) to allow the baby to move into the birth canal.
 In figures A and B, the cervix is tightly closed.
-In figure C, the cervix is 60 percent effaced and 1 to 2 cm dilated.
-In figure D, the cervix is 90 percent effaced and 4 to 5 cm dilated.
-The cervix must be 100 percent effaced and 10 centimeters dilated before a vaginal delivery.
+In figure C, the cervix is 60% effaced and 1 to 2 cm dilated.
+In figure D, the cervix is 90% effaced and 4 to 5 cm dilated.
+The cervix must be 100% effaced and 10 cm dilated before a vaginal delivery.

 How long it lasts: Early labor is unpredictable.
 For first-time moms, the average length varies from hours to days.
 It's often shorter for subsequent deliveries.

 What you can do: For many women, early labor isn't particularly uncomfortable, but contractions may be more intense for some.
 Try to stay relaxed.

 - Listen to relaxing music